DxTerity secures FDA EUA status for at-home saliva-based Covid-19 test

-The EUA status enables the use of the updated version of DxTerity’s SARS-CoV-2 RT-PCR test at home as well as the workplace
+The EUA status enables to use the updated version of DxTerity’s SARS-CoV-2 RT-PCR test at home and workplace

 Genomics company DxTerity Diagnostics has secured emergency use authorisation (EUA) from the US Food and Drug Administration (FDA) for a new at-home saliva-based Covid-19 test called SafeWorkDx.

-The EUA status has been granted for the updated version of DxTerity’s SARS-CoV-2 RT-PCR test to conduct at home as well as the workplace, under supervision.
+The EUA status has been granted for the updated version of DxTerity’s SARS-CoV-2 RT-PCR test to conduct at home and workplace under supervision.

-Self-collected saliva samples will be sent for analysis to deliver results within a short turnaround time.
+Self-collected saliva samples will be sent for analysis to deliver results within short turnaround time.

-SafeWorkDx serves as a convenient and flexible solution for at-home or on-site testing of employees, thereby preventing the spread of the Covid-19 disease.
+SafeWorkDx serves as a convenient and flexible solution for at-home or on-site testing of employees, thereby enabling to avoid the spread of Covid-19 disease.

 DxTerity’s SARS-CoV-2 test secured authorisation for analysing specimens collected from Covid-19 suspected individuals by their healthcare provider (HCP), as well as from individuals without symptoms or other reasons to suspect Covid-19.